The complicial model of $(\infty,\omega)$-categories: Introduction

-Results of Bergner, Gagna, Harpaz, Lanari, Lurie and Rezk imply that $2$-complicial sets are a model of $(\infty,2)$-categories (see \cite{Bergner_explicit_comparaison_bt_theta_2_space_and_2_complicial_set} for a direct comparison between complete Segal $\Theta_2$-spaces and $2$-complicial sets) and so the two classes coincide for $n=2$.
-The purpose of this article is to generalize this result to any integer $n$.
+Results of Gagna, Harpaz et Lanari (\cite{Gagna_on_the_equivallence_of_all_model_for_infini2_cat}) states that saturated $2$-complicial sets are a model of $(\infty,2)$-categories The purpose of this chapter is to generalize this result to any $n\in \Nb\cup\{\omega\}$ but also to the non-saturated case.

-To this extend, we are first addressing the more general problem of finding sufficient conditions on a model category $A$ to build a \textit{Gray cylinder} $C\mapsto I\otimes C$ and a \textit{Gray cone} $C\mapsto e\star C$ on Segal precategories enriched in $A$.
+To this end, we first address the more general problem of finding sufficient conditions on a model category $A$ to build a \textit{Gray cylinder} $C\mapsto I\otimes C$ and a \textit{Gray cone} $C\mapsto e\star C$ on stratified Segal precategories enriched in $A$.
 These two operations should be linked by the following homotopy cocartesian square

 where $e$ is the terminal object.
-These conditions that $A$ has to fulfill are encapsulated in the notion of \textit{Gray module} (definition \ref{defi:Gray module}).
-Thanks to the Gray cylinder and cone, one can show the following theorem:
+The conditions that $A$ has to fulfill are encapsulated in the notion of a \textit{Gray module} (paragraph \ref{defi:Gray module}).
+Thanks to the Gray cylinder and cone, we can show the following theorem:

-\begin{theorem}[\ref{theo:Quillen adjunction}] If $A$ is a Gray module, there is a Quillen adjunction between the Ozornova-Rovelli model structure for $\omega$-complicial sets on marked simplicial sets and marked Segal precategories enriched in $A$ where the left adjoint sends $[n]$ to $e\star e\star ... \star e\star \emptyset$ \end{theorem}
+\begin{itheorem}[\ref{theo:complicialGray module}] If $A$ is a complicial Gray module, there is a Quillen adjunction between the model structure for complicial sets on stratified simplicial sets and stratified Segal precategories enriched in $A$, where the left adjoint sends $[n]$ to $e \star e \star \ldots \star e \star \emptyset$. \end{itheorem}

-For $n \in \mathbb{N}\cup\{\omega\}$, we apply this theorem to the case $A = \mSset^n$, where $\mSset^n$ is the category of marked simplicial sets endowed with the Ozornova-Rovelli model structure for $n$-complicial sets.
-After some works, it implies: \begin{theorem}[\ref{theo:Quillen equivalence}] There is a Quillen equivalence between $\mSset^{n+1}$ and marked Segal precategories enriched in $\mSset^{n}$. \end{theorem} As a corollary, we have: \begin{cor}[\ref{cor:lecor}] Verity's $n$-complicial sets are a model of $(\infty,n)$-categories. \end{cor}

-The strictification theorems of Ozornova and Rovelli (\cite{Ozornova_Fundamental_pushouts_of_n_complical_set}, \cite{Gagna_Nerves_and_cones_of_free_loop_free_omega_categories} with Gagna, \cite{Ozornova_a_quillen_adjunction_between_globular_and_complicial}) are essential to this paper.
-These results, by establishing links between some $(\infty,\omega)$-categories and their associated strict $\omega$-categories, allow to solve complex coherence problems.
-In particular, proposition 4.1.3 of \cite{Loubaton_dualities_in_the_complicial_model} which gives a characterization of some self-equivalence of marked simplicial sets and which is used in the proof of theorem \ref{theo:intro3}, depends strongly on them.